patterniha/MMDF/README.md

   meta: facebook, instagram, whatsapp (currently, the main-addresses IPs are blocked in Iran(except whatsapp), you should use fallback-addresses (see: https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran))

-  telegram (all IP ranges are blocked in iran)
+  telegram (but all IP ranges are blocked in iran)

   ...